 People typically rely on carbohydrates in their diet to fuel their energy.
 The body does this by breaking carbs into sugars, including glucose (called “blood sugar”).
 When the body’s small intestines emit glucose into the bloodstream, a non-diabetic’s pancreas will release the hormone insulin to aid in delivering the glucose to the rest of the body.1 But a diabetic’s pancreas produces insufficient insulin, thereby forcing the body to rule out glucose as a fuel source and instead rely on fat…

 The liver is the organ that breaks down fat.
-In doing so, the liver creates a waste acid byproducts called “ketones.”
+In doing so, the liver creates waste acid byproducts called “ketones.”
 The body excretes ketones through urine and the person’s breath.
 In diabetics, the absence of insulin causes the liver to produce a buildup of ketones.
 And this excess of ketones can cause the possibly lethal condition of diabetic ketoacidosis (“DKA”).2

 2) How does having diabetes cause false DUI arrests and convictions in Nevada?